SmartPracticeschool/llSPS-INT-766-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 To take it a step further, the project shall use the Smart Document Understanding feature of Watson Discovery to train it on what text in the owner's manual is important and what is not.
 This will improve the answers returned from the queries.

-Project Requirements: Python, IBM Cloud, IBM Watson Functional Requirements: IBM Cloud
+Project Requirements: Python, IBM Cloud, IBM Watson (Watson Assistant, Watson Discovery)
-Technical Requirements: Python, Watson AI, ML
-Software Requirements: Watson Assistant, Watson Discovery Project Deliverables: Smartinternz Internship
-Project Duration: 1 Month